Dictionary » Negative Words » Mess – Meaning, Definition, Synonyms and Antonyms

 3. What is a “hot mess”?

-“Hot mess” is an informal term used to describe someone or something that is disorganized or chaotic, often in a way that’s oddly appealing or entertaining.
+“Hot mess” is an informal term used to describe someone or something that is disorganized or chaotic, often in a way that’s oddly entertaining.
+It usually suggests an ongoing struggle to get things under control.

 4. What does “mess hall” mean?